LMH01/MGT2_Mod_Tool/README.md

     - In the **Utilities** menu under **Experimental Features** you can switch all preexisting publisher and developer names to the real life equivalents.
 - **Add and remove engine/gameplay features**
     - You can add custom engine/gameplay features, however you should be careful what values you enter because it could happen that you break the balance of the game.
+- **Add and remove licences**
+    - You can add custom licences for books, movies and sport events
 - **Share your modifications**
     - It is supported to export genres, publishers/developer, themes, engine features and gameplay features, to be loaded later.
 Here is how it works:
         - First you will need to export the selected genre/publisher.
 For that you have to go into the **share** menu, there you have to click **export genre/publisher** or **export all**.
 Select the genre/publisher that you would like to export now from the list and click ok.
 The needed files are now copied into a folder, open this folder by clicking yes on the next step.
 To share the genre/publisher you simply have to copy that folder and give it to your friend.